Shuyib/cell-explorer-tool/README.md

 Project structure
 ---
-Generated with `tree` bash function.
+The project has the following files:

-├── LICENSE - an MIT License
+* LICENSE - an MIT License
-├── README.md - an explanation of what the project is about, what kind of data is used and the output.
+* README.md - an explanation of what the project is about, what kind of data is used and the output.
-├── image-processing-raw-final.ipynb - has documented code to process images at most 4 for some reason.
+* image-processing-raw-final.ipynb - has documented code to process images at most 4 for some reason.
-└── requirements.txt - Has python libraries in specific versions e.g ipywidgets == 7.5.1
+* requirements.txt - Has python libraries in specific versions e.g ipywidgets == 7.5.1